lukebuehler/NRefactory-Completion-Sample/readme.txt

 This is a work in progress and so currently there are quite a few bugs/issues with the code completion.
 Hopefully they will be fixed soon.

   - completion window filter often doesnt show the best option, especially when starting a new word or using ctrl+space. for example: when typing "new" instead of suggesting as the best option "new" it shows: "NewsStyleUriParser".
 Or typing "var" becomes "Array" does this have something to do with the priorities if the AvalonEdit ICompletionData?

-  - class member problems
-	 - "this." doesnt work
-	 - method parameters do not appear in method body code completion
-	 - when creating a second class in the same file the members of the other class cannot be referenced as well.
-	 - local variables work

   - Extension methods do not work properly, we need to know if the method is called as an extension method or not
   - get xml documentation, what's the best way? maybe this?: https://github.com/icsharpcode/NRefactory/blob/master/ICSharpCode.NRefactory/Documentation/XmlDocumentationProvider.cs
   - show overloads in description of completionWindow
-  - continuing of highlighting of method parameters
+  - continuing of highlighting of method parameters after it was interrupted

 Attribution & License